-14.1 No record of discipline shall be retained in any employees personnel file for a period longer than two (2) years from the date of discipline.
+- 14.1 The Employer agrees that it will not discipline or discharge employees without just cause. - 14.2 If disciplinary action is taken, the employee and Union will be notified in writing by the Chief or his/her designee. - 14.3 In imposing a discharge or discipline on a current charge, the Employer will not base its decision upon any prior infractions of City or departmental rules which occurred more than two (2) years previously.
+No record of discipline shall be retained in any employee personnel file for a period longer than two (2) years from the date of discipline.
 Notwithstanding the foregoing, it is understood that a disciplinary record may be retained during the period of any appeal until the final disposition thereof.